 Email to the account recorded on the TST student information system (TST-SIS), and/or the postal mail system, are the principal means of communication between the TST and the student.
-A student's failure to monitor his or her email account recorded on TST-SIS will not be considered an acceptable reason for failing to receive official correspondence from the TST, its colleges, or its faculty members.
+A student's failure to monitor their email account recorded on TST-SIS will not be considered an acceptable reason for failing to receive official correspondence from the TST, its colleges, or its faculty members.
 An email message from TST, its colleges, or its faculty members providing information or requesting timely response will be considered as delivered on the day that it is sent to the student's email account of record.
 TST faculty members are not required to open an email message from a student if it is not sent from an email account registered on TST-SIS.
-A student has the right to forward his or her electronic mail to another electronic message communications sent to the account recorded on TST-SIS are received and read.
-The student is required to honour the principles of TST's expectations concerning use of information and communication Technology (available on the website of the Office of the Vice-President and Provost: http://www.provost.utoronto.ca, and follow the links).
+A student has the right to forward their electronic mail to another electronic mail service provider address but remains responsible for ensuring that all TST electronic message communications sent to the account recorded on TST-SIS are received and read.
+The student is required to honour the principles of TST's expectations concerning use of information and communication technology as articulated in the guidelines on Appropriate Use of Information and Communication Technology (available on the website of the Office of the Vice-President and Provost: Appropriate Use of Information and Communication Technology).